-The following are learning outcomes for Sociology courses for students who complete the Sociology program.
+The following are learning outcomes for Sociology & Human Services courses and for students who complete the program.

 1) Relationship Between the Individual and Society: Students should have the ability to demonstrate how individual and collective biographies intersect history within society and identify and illustrate how social structures, individual consciousness, and historical processes combine to produce social reality.
 Students will be able to:

 2) Theoretical Proficiency: Students should have the ability to articulate a variety of social theoretical perspectives to illuminate how the social world works.Students will be able to: